Oxford Centre for Computational Neuroscience

 The representation of economic value in the orbitofrontal cortex, with different regions responding to monetary gains and losses (288, 424, 623, 627), and both absolute and relative value represented (467) (see 495, B11, B14), with implications for economics (600).

-The identification of reward-related decision-making in the ventromedial prefrontal cortex / medial prefrontal cortex area 10, and the representation of confidence about decisions (452, 454, 481, 486, 489, 495, 513, B9, B11, B14, B16).
+The identification of reward-related decision-making in the ventromedial prefrontal cortex / medial prefrontal cortex area 10, and the representation of confidence about decisions, based on an attractor network model of decision-making (452, 454, 481, 486, 489, 495, 513, B9, B11, B14, B16).

 The discoveries of the principles of operation of the orbitofrontal cortex in humans and other primates (270, 356, 389, 357, 435, 452, 474, 478, 494, 495, 531, 579, 608, B7, B11, B13, B14, B16, 674).

 The connections of the orbitofrontal cortex that help it to implement its functions (190, 608, 620, 649, 665, B16).
-A recent discovery is of the effective connectivity of the human orbitofrontal cortex, vmPFC and anterior cingulate cortex, which shows how reward value and emotion can reach the hippocampal memory system to become incorporated in episodic memory (649).
+One such discovery is of the effective connectivity of the human orbitofrontal cortex, vmPFC and anterior cingulate cortex, which shows how reward value and emotion can reach the hippocampal memory system to become incorporated in episodic memory (649).
 This also shows how these cortical regions have connectivity with the septum and basal forebrain cholinergic systems, providing a mechanism that may contribute to the memory impairments produced by vmPFC damage in humans (649, 657), and to the effects of deep brain stimulation in these cortical regions used to treat depression (649, 679).

 The discovery that the lateral orbitofrontal cortex has outputs to language systems in the inferior frontal gyrus and provides a route for declarative reports about emotional states (649, 665).